Pavlovich4/ptoast/README.md

 ptoast is a light weight Javascript package for toast notification using tailwindcss

 ## How to use
+This package require tailwindcss so don't forget to install tailwindcss and configure it
 ##### install package from npm
 ```bash
 npm install p-toast